0xF331-D3AD/blog/Content/ctf/tryhackme/AttackerKB.md

 Assessments that a Metasploit module was added for this backdoor.
 What pull number was this added in?

-From the same post on AKB we can jump straigh to the Metasploit GitHub page with PR that adds exploit for this particular vulnerability:
+From the same post on AKB we can jump straight to the Metasploit GitHub page with PR that adds exploit for this particular vulnerability:

 > 12219